Muhammad Ali dynasty

-The Muhammad Ali dynasty or the Alawiyya dynasty was the ruling dynasty of Egypt and Sudan from the 19th to the mid-20th century.
-It is named after its progenitor, Muhammad Ali, regarded as the founder of modern Egypt.
+The Muhammad Ali dynasty, Alawiyya dynasty, or the House of Kavala (Turkish: Kavalalılar Hanedanı) was the ruling house of Egypt and Sudan from the 19th to the mid-20th century.
+It is named after its progenitor, Muhammed Ali Pasha regarded as the founder of modern Egypt.

 Introduction

-Muhammad Ali was an Albanian commander in the Ottoman Albanian army that was sent to drive Napoleon's forces out of Egypt.
+Muhammad Ali was an Albanian commander in the Ottoman Albanian army sent to drive Napoleon's forces out of Egypt.
 After Napoleon’s withdrawal, he aligned himself with Omar Makram, the leader of Egyptian resistance against the French, rose to power with his Albanian troops, and forced the Ottoman Sultan Selim III to recognise him as Wāli (Governor) of Egypt in 1805.
 Demonstrating his grander ambitions, he took the far higher title of Khedive, an honorific used by the Sultan himself.
 His sons and successors as Egypt's ruler, Ibrahim Pasha, Abbas I, and Sa'id Pasha, would all follow his example in using the title, however, this was not sanctioned by the Sublime Porte until the reign of his grandson Isma'il the Magnificent in 1867.

 He was born in a village in Albania, Ottoman Empire, and his father was Ibrahim Aga, an Albanian tobacco and shipping merchant who also served as an Ottoman commander of a small unit in the city of Kavala (present-day Greece).

 Through his reforms, and military campaigns, Muhammad Ali transformed Egypt into a regional power which he saw as the natural successor to the decaying Ottoman Empire.
 He constructed a military state with around four percent of the populace serving the army to raise Egypt to a powerful positioning in the Ottoman Empire.
 Muhammad Ali summarised his vision for Egypt in this way:

 I am well aware that the [Ottoman] Empire is heading by the day toward destruction. ...
 On her ruins I will build a vast kingdom ... up to the Euphrates and the Tigris.